Control of vertex probability via edge-weight modulation in continuous-time quantum walks: Introduction

 \section{Introduction}

-Quantum computation and quantum information are fruitful research fields that have brought novel models for solving some classes of problems speedier than classical algorithms can solve \cite{nielsen2010quantum}.
-In this context, quantum walks \cite{aharonov1993quantum,farhi1998quantum} have been studied mainly as tools to design quantum algorithms and protocols \cite{kempe2003quantum,venegas2012quantum}.
-It turns out that quantum correlations in the walk take to constructive or destructive interference over time.
-As a result, the quantum walker spreads exponentially faster than a classical particle.
-This ballistic propagation in quantum walks is the key feature behind some of their applications, such as quantum search algorithms \cite{portugal2013quantum}.
-Beyond them, a few recent works found other applications of such walks in teleportation \cite{wang2017generalized,chatterjee2020experimental} and page rank algorithms \cite{sanchez2012quantum,loke2017comparing,wang2020experimental}.
-Moreover, quantum walks are also a hopeful quantum computation platform \cite{childs2009universal,lovett2010universal} feasible in many experimental setups \cite{wang2013physical,flamini2019photonic}.
+Quantum computation and quantum information are vibrant research fields that have introduced novel models capable of solving certain classes of problems more efficiently than classical algorithms \cite{nielsen2010quantum}.
+In this context, quantum walks \cite{aharonov1993quantum,farhi1998quantum} have been studied primarily as tools for designing quantum algorithms and protocols \cite{kempe2003quantum,venegas2012quantum}.
+Quantum correlations in these walks lead to constructive or destructive interference over time.
+As a result, the quantum walker spreads ballistically, in contrast to the diffusive behavior of a classical particle.
+This ballistic propagation is the key feature underlying several applications of quantum walks, such as quantum search algorithms \cite{portugal2013quantum}.
+Beyond these, recent works have identified further applications of quantum walks in teleportation \cite{wang2017generalized,chatterjee2020experimental} and PageRank algorithms \cite{sanchez2012quantum,loke2017comparing,wang2020experimental}.
+Moreover, quantum walks are also regarded as a promising platform for quantum computation \cite{childs2009universal,lovett2010universal}, feasible in several experimental implementations \cite{wang2013physical,flamini2019photonic}.

+Quantum walks are usually presented in two distinct forms: discrete-time \cite{aharonov1993quantum} and continuous-time \cite{farhi1998quantum}.
+In both cases, the walkers evolve over discrete positions \cite{kempe2003quantum,venegas2012quantum}.
+The initial state of a discrete-time quantum walk (DTQW) is typically a bipartite state, expressed as a tensor product between a coin state (qubit) and a vertex state.
+The time evolution is governed by an $\mathrm{SU}(2)$ operator, known as the quantum coin, which generates a new superposition of the qubit.
+Subsequently, a conditional displacement operation shifts each spin-$1/2$ component in opposite directions toward adjacent positions.
+In contrast, the initial state of a continuous-time quantum walk (CTQW) consists solely of a vertex state.
+Driven by a continuous-time Hamiltonian, the walkers evolve according to the Schrödinger equation.
+Their spreading across the graph is determined by its geometry and the hopping rates between adjacent vertices.